-In the US, Scalps has been released by Retromedia as a 2,000 copy limited edition Blu-ray – available exclusively from Amazon.com – in 16×9 widescreen from a 2K HD scan of the 35mm negative, with censored sequences restored from an analog tape source.
-Includes the following special features:
+In the US, Scalps has been released by Retromedia as a 2,000 copy limited edition Blu-ray – available exclusively from Amazon.com – in 16×9 widescreen from a 2K HD scan of the 35mm negative, with censored sequences restored from an analogue tape source.

 - Audio commentary by Fred Olen Ray

 - Remembering Scalps: interviews with Richard Hench, Frank McDonald, Chris Olen Ray and Fred Olen Ray

 - Scenes from Stegg Dorr’s unauthorised remake, Blood Desert

 - Dustin Ferguson’s fan film Scalps 2: The Return of DJ